-The next publication, covering Carer's Allowance, Disability Living Allowance, Attendance Allowance and Severe Disablement Allowance, at February 2023 and Carer's Allowance Supplement, April 2023 eligibility date will be released in August 2023.
+The next publication, covering Carer's Allowance, Disability Living Allowance, Attendance Allowance and Severe Disablement Allowance, at August 2023 will be released in February 2024.
+Carer's Allowance Supplement, October 2023 eligibility date will be released in February 2024.

 Under the Code of Practice for Official Statistics we publish a timetable of statistical releases for the twelve months ahead.